 - By use of a code, prearranged scheme, trick, false statement, device or means.

-Tariffs which show rates, rules and regulations for telephone service and facilities, approved by the Washington Utilities and Transportation Commission, are available in our Customer Service Center for public inspection or here on our website.
+Tariffs which show rates, rules, and regulations for phone service and facilities, approved by the Washington Utilities and Transportation Commission, are available in our Customer Service Center for public inspection or here on our website.

-Under both Washington State and federal law it is a crime for anyone to make a telephone call or an obscene, anonymous or threatening nature to any person with intent to harass such person, or for anyone knowingly to permit any telephone under his or her control to be used for such purposes.
+Under both Washington State and federal law it is a crime for anyone to make a phone call or an obscene, anonymous, or threatening nature to any person with the intent to harass such person, or for anyone knowingly to permit any phone under his or her control to be used for such purposes.

-Under Washington law residential subscribers have the right to keep telephone solicitors from calling back.
+Under Washington law, residential subscribers have the right to keep phone solicitors from calling back.
 A solicitor is someone who calls you to ask you to buy something or donate something.

 The law requires that solicitors identify themselves, their company or organization, and the purpose of the call within the first thirty seconds.
 If at anytime during the conversation you say you do not want to be called again or want to have your name and number removed from the calling list, the company or organization may not have a solicitor call you for at least one year and may not sell or give your name and number to another company or organization.

 The attorney general’s office is given the authority to enforce this law.
 In addition, individuals may sue the solicitor for a minimum of one hundred dollars per violation.
 If the suit is successful, the individual will be able to recover money spent on court and attorney’s fees.

 To file a complaint, or request more information on the law, please write to the Fair Practices Office nearest you, address below:

 Attorney General’s Office

 Seattle, Washington 98164